phuongnhattran99/Tensorflow-in-Practice-Specialization/README.md

 # Tensorflow-in-Practice-Specialization
-Best practices for TensorFlow, a popular open-source machine learning framework to train a neural network for a computer vision applications.\
+1) Best practices for TensorFlow, a popular open-source machine learning framework to train a neural network for a computer vision applications.\
-Handle real-world image data and explore strategies to prevent overfitting, including augmentation and dropout.\
+2) Handle real-world image data and explore strategies to prevent overfitting, including augmentation and dropout.\
-Build natural language processing systems using TensorFlow.\
+3)Build natural language processing systems using TensorFlow.\
-Apply RNNs, GRUs, and LSTMs as you train them using text repositories.\
+4)Apply RNNs, GRUs, and LSTMs as you train them using text repositories.

 # SKILLS YOU WILL GAIN
 Computer Vision\